 And he told them since they were going to do this to him; they would also do it to them.
 (23-25)

-Than in verse 28 he told them not to fear those that only can kill the body, but to fear God.
+Than in verse 28 he told them not to fear those that only can kill the body, but to fear God instead.

 In my view, here is what Jesus is telling them;

 I’m sending you to proclaim that the kingdom of heaven is near.
-You will meet with hardship and opposition and even death, yes, it sounds like you will have reason to fear, but if you are going to fear, don’t fear them, because they can only kill the body.
+You will meet with hardship and opposition and even death, yes you will have reason to fear, but if you are going to fear, don’t fear them, because they can only kill the body.
 If you are going to fear, fear God who after he killed the body, also can cast into hell.
-But I tell you, don’t fear at all; look at the sparrows, God takes care of them all, so don’t you fear, because you are much more valuable to God than any sparrow.
+But I tell you, don’t fear at all because consider the sparrows, God takes care of them all, so don’t you fear, because you are much more valuable to God than any sparrow.
 God even knows how many hairs are on your head.
 God doesn’t want us to fear, but instead be like David who said; when I’m afraid, I put my trust in Thee.
 (Psalms 56:3&4)

-Because we still have our flesh, we easily get startled by heavenly beings or by their presence!
+Because we still have our flesh, we easily get startled by heavenly beings.

 Does Job FEAR GOD for no reason?
 Have you not put a hedge around and his house and all that he has, on every side?
 You have blessed the work of his hands and his possessions have increased in the land.